 How Sweetgreen, Glossier, Away, And Walker & Co.
-Built Cult Brands | Fast Company
+Built Cult Brands

 “There were very few instances of people who sold luggage actually talking about what you do with your luggage–no one was talking about travel, which blew my mind,” says Rubio.
 “That was a natural place for us to create a narrative.”

 With its beauty and haircare brands Bevel and Form, Walker & Co. looked to tap into the underserved market of people of color by treating them the same as anyone else, and not relegated to the “ethnic” aisle.
 But its ties and influence from broader hip-hop culture–rap legend Nas is an investor–helped the brands’ reach go even further.
-Walker said that about 75% of Bevel’s online sales and 60% of retail sales in Target are to white men.
+Walker said that while about 75% of Bevel’s online sales are to black customers, 60% of retail sales in Target are to white men.

 Walker says the reason for that is his brand is associated with part of pop culture.
 “The believability of our culture actually propagates our message more broadly with hip-hop,” he says.
 “We’re so tied to and supported by our community that folks from all colors and creeds are drawn to it, and we try to be as authentic as possible.”